Planet Fitness (NYSE:PLNT) Updates FY 2021 Earnings Guidance

-A number of brokerages recently issued reports on PLNT.
-DA Davidson decreased their price objective on shares of Planet Fitness from $93.00 to $85.00 and set a buy rating for the company in a report on Tuesday.
-Zacks Investment Research upgraded shares of Planet Fitness from a sell rating to a hold rating and set a $78.00 price target for the company in a report on Tuesday.
-Stifel Nicolaus upgraded shares of Planet Fitness from a hold rating to a buy rating and upped their price target for the company from $82.00 to $85.00 in a report on Tuesday, August 3rd.
-Piper Sandler reduced their price target on shares of Planet Fitness from $87.00 to $82.00 and set a neutral rating for the company in a report on Friday, May 7th.
-Finally, Jefferies Financial Group assumed coverage on shares of Planet Fitness in a report on Friday, July 23rd.
-They issued a buy rating and a $100.00 price target for the company.
-Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The company has an average rating of Hold and an average price target of $80.92.
+Several research analysts recently issued reports on the stock.
+DA Davidson cut their target price on shares of Planet Fitness from $93.00 to $85.00 and set a buy rating on the stock in a research note on Tuesday, August 10th.
+Zacks Investment Research upgraded shares of Planet Fitness from a sell rating to a hold rating and set a $78.00 price objective for the company in a report on Tuesday, August 10th.
+Robert W. Baird reiterated a buy rating and issued a $100.00 target price on shares of Planet Fitness in a research note on Monday, June 14th.
+Stifel Nicolaus raised shares of Planet Fitness from a hold rating to a buy rating and boosted their price objective for the company from $82.00 to $85.00 in a research note on Tuesday, August 3rd.
+Finally, Piper Sandler dropped their target price on shares of Planet Fitness from $87.00 to $82.00 and set a neutral rating for the company in a research report on Friday, May 7th.
+Two analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company’s stock.
+Planet Fitness has an average rating of Hold and an average target price of $80.92.

 Planet Fitness, Inc, together with its subsidiaries, franchises and operates fitness centers under the Planet Fitness brand.
 It operates through three segments: Franchise, Corporate-Owned Stores, and Equipment.
 The Franchise segment is involved in franchising business in the United States, Puerto Rico, Canada, Panama, Mexico, and Australia.